 When it comes to having your roof replaced, the old roofing must be removed first, prior to having the new shingles installed on your roof.
 Taking the time to properly prepare for roof repairs, is a great way to prevent any damages from occurring in and around your home, throughout this process.

 If you have belongings that you deem important hanging from your walls (chandeliers, pictures or expensive China), taking them down for the duration of your roofing project is a good proactive measure to take.
-All the work taking on your roof can cause tremors capable of damaging valuables.
+All the work taking place on your roof can cause tremors capable of damaging valuables.

 Move Objects at Risk of Being Damaged